ssbc/ssb-tribes2/README.md

 ### `ssb.tribes2.listMembers(groupId, { live }) => source`

-Returns a pull stream source listing every known member of the group with id `groupId`.
+Returns a pull stream source listing the root feed id of every member of the group with id `groupId`.
 Note: lists members whether or not they've accepted the invite.
 If `live` is true, then it keeps the stream open and also outputs new members.
+If `live` is true and a member gets excluded, it outputs an object on the format `{ excluded: excludedPeerRootFeedId }`.

 ### `ssb.tribes2.listInvites() => source`